 Journal of Histotechnology

-Aims and Scope
+Aims and Scope of the Journal

 The official journal of the National Society for Histotechnology, Journal of Histotechnology, aims to advance the understanding of complex biological systems and improve patient care by applying histotechniques to diagnose, prevent and treat diseases.